AutoJenny/blog/docs/workflow/formats.md

 - **LLM instructions not being saved:**
   - Ensure the `llm_instructions` field is included in the request payload.
   - Check that the field is not empty or null.
+- **Format templates not appearing in logs:**
+  - Verify step-level format configuration is set
+  - Check that format templates exist in the database
+  - Ensure diagnostic script is using step-level configuration

 ### Where to Get Help
-- Review this guide and the `/docs/temp/format_system_implementation_plan.md` for implementation details.
+- Review this guide and the `/docs/temp/format_template_system_status.md` for current status
-- Check `/tests/` for working test cases and usage examples.
+- Check `/tests/` for working test cases and usage examples
-- If issues persist, consult the engineering rules in the project root or ask for support.
+- If issues persist, consult the engineering rules in the project root or ask for support

 ---